 Aseel chickens have a lifespan of approximately 10 years.
 The Aseel (Asil) male chicken takes up to 7 or 8 months to mature, while the female will take about 6 to 7 months.
 At only two months, the male starts to exhibit characteristics of dominance by fighting other chicks.

 These birds are healthy breeds that fall ill less often than other birds.
 However, be watchful for any fights that break out within the flock.
-It might become a full-blown brawl that could last for hours or lead to serious injuries and, eventually, death.
+It might become a full-blown brawl that could last for hours or lead to serious injuries and death.

 Throughout its lifespan, the Aseel bird will shed its feathers once every year.
-This is because once the feathers are mature, their functionality dies out, and they need to be replaced.
+This is because once the feathers mature, their functionality dies out and needs to be replaced.
 This process is known as “molting.”

 During the molting season, these birds become quite vulnerable and less active.
 Hens stop laying eggs, and the birds become unfit to fight.
 However, their vigor is restored once the new feathers have grown.
 The hens soon continue to lay eggs.

-This breed grows rather slowly, and they are a successful contributor to the discovery of more modern, fleshier breeds.
+This breed grows rather slowly, and they successfully contribute to the discovery of more modern, fleshier breeds.
 Thanks to the Aseel (Asil) chicken breed, we now enjoy today’s commercial broilers because of their meaty proportions.

 Aseel Chicken Temperament